Parameter-Efficient Continual Fine-Tuning: A Survey: The Confluence of CL and PEFT

 \subsection{Comparative Performance Evaluation}

 The current AI landscape is filled with a vast number of benchmarks and evaluation metrics, and individual methods often rely on different experimental settings.
-On top of that, a wide set of variables, such as the number of training epochs, the learning rate and PEFT-specific parameters, \textit{e.g.} LoRA rank or prompt size, can significantly influence performance.
-This variability makes fair comparisons among different models very challenging, hindering the ability to determine which method performs best in which scenario and, more importantly, why.
-To address this, the following section presents an experimental analysis of the most representative PECFT methods, aiming to provide guidance for researchers in a performance-oriented perspective.
+On top of that, a wide set of variables, such as the number of training epochs, the learning rate and PEFT-specific parameters, \textit{e.g.} LoRA rank or prompt size, can significantly influence performance. {This variability substantially complicates fair comparisons across models, limiting the ability to determine not only which methods perform best under specific conditions, but also the underlying reasons for their relative effectiveness.
+To address this issue, the following section presents an experimental analysis of representative PECFT methods, with the goal of providing performance-oriented insights to guide future research.}

+{ We focus on Computer Vision tasks, as this domain represents one of the most extensively studied research areas and is characterized by higher intrinsic complexity compared to many NLP benchmarks.
+In fact, image data often exhibit substantial variability across tasks, leading to pronounced distribution shifts that pose significant challenges for CL methods.
+In contrast, NLP tasks share a common linguistic structure, which reduces inter-task distribution shift and generally results in less severe forgetting. }